Counselling - Frequently Asked Questions

 What sort of counsellor are you?

+I am a warm, empathetic and thoughtful person, who respects clients’ needs and individual agency.
+Most important for me is the personal interaction between client and therapist: I do not make diagnoses, use a couch, or tell you how to run your life.
 My work is integrative and relational, with a wide training which enables me to incorporate a range of theoretical models and techniques.
-My original training used Clarkson’s five-strand model of the therapeutic relationship, and I have since undertaken further study of humanistic, attachment and contemporary psychotherapy theory, mindfulness-based therapy, working with trauma and with couples.
-I am also a trained mindfulness meditation teacher (MBCT/MBSR), and may offer to introduce mindfulness exercises into our work when I think they may be of help.
+Since my original training in integrative and humanistic counselling I have undertaken further study in contemporary psychotherapy, attachment theory, trauma and mindfulness-based therapy, Gestalt and Buddhist psychology.
+I am also a trained mindfulness meditation teacher (MBCT/MBSR).
+I may offer to incorporate some practical mindfulness into sessions when I think it could help.

-How can counselling help?
+How can counselling help me/us?

 How often will I come to counselling and for how long?